Retrodad0001/EasyDbMigrator/README.md

 # The Latest news and Roadmap

 ## 3.0.x (the latest release)
-- add support for .net 8
+- add support for .net 8 and .NET 9 (when stable version is out)
 - monthly updates of all packages for stability and security

 ## 2.0.x